DFE-Digital/early-years-foundation-recovery/data/KPI.md

 #=> 8680
 ```

-- `skipped: true` to preserve a user's progress when new module content pages are injected ([FillPageViews](../../FillPageViews)).
-  This will be necessary until content versioning is implemented.

 - `cloned: true` where named events such as `module_start` are created for users who have already started the module.

 #### Event Dictionary